-Owners of a Santa Rosa taxi company have agreed to pay a $200,000 fine and cease operations as part of a settlement with the state for refusing to provide 30 drivers with workers’ compensation insurance and “misclassifying” them as independent contractors, California Labor Commissioner Julie Su announced Thursday.
+Owners of one of Sonoma County’s largest taxi companies have agreed to pay a $200,000 fine and cease operations as part of a settlement with the state for refusing to provide 30 drivers with workers’ compensation insurance and “misclassifying” them as independent contractors, California Labor Commissioner Julie Su announced Dec.
+29.

 “My office will not tolerate the misclassification of employees as a business model because it undercuts both workers’ rights and businesses who treat their employees fairly,” Su said in a prepared statement.